ezcatdb/molbiol_lung_corpus-guidelines/_entity/Measurement.md

   - SpO2 (UMLS; C2317096)

-The following words/phrases are not from Spirometry, but definitely 'Measurement'.
+The following words/phrases are not from Spirometry, but definitely 'Measurement', as they can suggest the state of [Disorder]() along with the corresponding values:
 - 6-min walk distance (UMLS; C4055399)
 - 6MWD (UMLS; C4055399)
 - 6-min walk test (UMLS; C4055399)